-Pachacamac used to be a sacred and ceremonial place established roughly at the beginning of the Christian era, where thousands of pilgrims have come with their offerings to consult the oracle of Pachacamac that is believed to watch the past, the future, and the destiny.
-Today, the site is located 40 kilometers outside of Lima, in the valley of the Lurín River.
-It lies adjacent to the Pan American highway, on the coast of the Pacific Ocean.
+Pachacamac used to be a sacred and ceremonial place established roughly in the beginning of the Christian era, where thousands of pilgrims have come with their offerings to consult the oracle of Pachacamac that is believed to watch the past, the future and the destiny.
+Today, the site is located 40 kilometres outside of Lima, in the valley of the LurÃn River.
+It lies adjacent to the Pan American highway, at the coast of the Pacific Ocean.

-"Pachacamac" is named after the Quechua word for "Creator of the World."
+"Pachacamac" is named after the Quechua word for "Creator of the World".
 The most iconic temples at the ancient Inca sanctuary are Templo Viejo and Templo Pintado.
-It is possible to see the tombs of the Wari Empire (500 AD 1200 AD) in the Temple area of Pachacamac.
+It is possible to see the tombs of the Wari Empire (500 AD - 1200 AD) in the Temple area of Pachacamac.

 Our guided tour of Pachacamac presents the pyramidal temples and enclosures built by various Pre-Columbian cultures including the Incas.
 We visit the temples to the Sun god and of the Virgins of the Sun (Acllahuasi).
 The site museum holds the idol of the god Pachacamac.
 This place is considered sacred and part of the mystical axis of the world.

-Departs: Between 09.00 - 09.45 am / 02.00 - 02.45 pm from your hotel or another place in Miraflores (Monday closed, Sunday afternoon tour starts earlier)
+Departs: Between 09.00 - 09.45 am / 02.00 - 02.45 pm from your hotel or other place in Miraflores (Monday closed, Sunday afternoon tour starts earlier)